 The cannon used to signal Noon, replacing a bell that used to be rung from the Edo Castle.
 It was originally in the Imperial Palace, in the Chiyoda area of Tokyo, and it operated from 1871 to 1929.

 b.
-Police Box at Mansei Bridge and City Train Model 7500
+Police Box at Manseibashi Bridge and City Train Model 7500

-Right by the shops area, don't miss the Police Box at Mansei Bridge, a Meiji Period police station that was moved as a whole to the museum from its original location in Tokyo’s Chiyoda Ward—right near Akihabara.
+Right by the shops' area, don't miss the Police Box at Manseibashi Bridge, a Meiji Period police station that was moved to the museum from its original location in Tokyo’s Chiyoda Ward—right near Akihabara.

-In the same area you'll also find a train, the City Train Model 7500.
-Like the Mansei Bridge police box, this train is also perfectly preserved in its original state and it's one of the last examples of street cars that used to roam the streets of Tokyo until they started disappearing in 1963.
+You'll also find a train in the same area, the City Train Model 7500.
+Like the Manseibashi Bridge police box, this train is also perfectly preserved in its original state, and it's one of the last examples of streetcars that used to roam the streets of Tokyo until they started disappearing in 1963.

 Not only the museum: A perfect place to visit in any season!

-The Edo-Tokyo Open Air Architectural Museum makes for a perfect day in itself, but it's worth noting that aside from the beautiful gardens within the museum grounds, there's a whole gorgeous park surrounding it.
+The Edo-Tokyo Open Air Architectural Museum makes for a perfect day in itself.
+Still, it's worth noting that aside from the beautiful gardens within the museum grounds, there's a whole gorgeous park surrounding it.